bhatiarajesh/rednote-addressbook/README.md

     ``` username : test@mail.com, password : test ```

 # Known issues in the webapplication
-Webapp bug #1 : The edit button click on the first record in the contact list table may not work because that request is cached in the browser.
+Webapp bug #1 : The edit button click on the first record in the contact list table may not work because that request is cached in the browser. <br/>
 Webapp bug #2 : No token is delivered to the delete click button.
-The verify token works directly on the delete REST API and was tested using Postman.
+The verify token works directly on the delete REST API and was tested using Postman.<br/>